Things to Do in Nashville, TN

 Five Points Pizza serves New York-style slices in the trendy 12South area, with weekday lunch specials under $10.
 The restaurant's counter service keeps prices reasonable despite its prime location, and the outdoor patio provides people-watching opportunities along the busy 12th Avenue corridor.

 Nashville Farmers Market at 900 Rosa L. Parks Boulevard houses over 100 farmers and small businesses under one roof.
 Food stalls offer international cuisines ranging $6-12 per meal, and the market operates year-round with extended Saturday hours.
-Free parking and multiple vendors make it ideal for groups with different dietary preferences.
+Free parking and multiple vendors make it ideal for groups with different dietary preferences, perfect for those exploring Best Nashville Restaurants For Groups can enjoy together.
+Groups can also browse our roundup of Best Nashville Outdoor Restaurants In 2025 Top Picks Resources for al fresco dining ideas.

 How Should You Plan Your Nashville Itinerary?